 Both Drifting Sands Mythics are a bit niche.
 I think the majority of people would say that Scorpius is the better of the two, since he’s the centerpiece of one of the most popular level 12 explore teams.
 I would counter that by saying that there are number of different teams that can do level 12 explore quickly and efficiently, and if you don’t need him for that team, Scorpius is not really a standout in any other setting.
 Vespera has extremely strict team composition requirements, and is a gem creator, which I tend to avoid.
 But since we are talking about two non-necessary Mythics anyway (if there is such a thing), why not go with the one who enables a unique team style and who’s fun to play?
 EDIT: Shahbanu is apparently also Explore-12 viable as well, another argument in her favor (even though Scorpius teams are probably faster).

-The Orc mythics unfairly get a bad rap; while I don’t think they’re great (single targeting mythics generally aren’t), they’re far from unusable.
-Most places I’ve seen them discussed fail to account for how they are supposed to be used: with Gar’Nok looping and frequently triggering their third traits.
-With the release of Barbarian class, Gar’Nok looping should be more reliable, making these troops viable as uniquely-designed damage dealers.
+The Orc mythics, while being capped in terms of potential due to only hitting a single target, are not as unusable as their reputation would suggest.
+Most places I’ve seen them discussed don’t account for how they are supposed to be used: with Gar’Nok looping and frequently triggering their third traits.
+With the release of Barbarian class, Gar’Nok looping should be more reliable, making these troops a little more effective.
 Gargantaur is my pick, mainly because his damage potential is significantly higher, and his Huge trait offsets any life lost from Gar’Nok (meaning he’s less vulnerable to true damage troops).
 That said, Shade of Zorn, when properly supported, can cast every turn and does not have to worry about being mana blocked at all, since his trait gives him mana every Gar’Nok cast.